Curve Classes on Calabi-Yau Complete Intersections in Toric Varieties: Introduction

 One reason for the interest in the Integral Hodge Conjecture for curves is to construct stable birational invariants of smooth projective varieties.
 Voisin introduced the group $Z^{2n-2} = H^{n-1,n-1}(X,\Z)/H^{n-1,n-1}(X,\Z)_{alg}$, (see \cite{SV05}, \cite{Voi06}, \cite{CV12} and \cite{Voi16}) which is a stable birational invariant, and is the trivial group for rational varieties.
 There are also other cases where the Integral Hodge Conjecture for varieties with trivial canonical divisor can give answers to other geometric questions.
 For instance in \cite{Voi17} Voisin relates the question of stable rationality of a cubic threefold to the question of whether a particular class in the intermediate Jacobian, an abelian variety of dimension 5, is algebraic.

-In this paper, we will prove that the Integral Hodge Conjecture for curves holds on \CY varieties constructed as smooth complete intersections in smooth toric Fano varieties.
-The result will in fact hold more generally when the complete intersection $X$ has nef anticanonical divisor $-K_X$.
+In this paper, we will prove that the Integral Hodge Conjecture for curves holds on certain \CY varieties constructed as smooth complete intersections in smooth projective toric Fano varieties.
+The result will in fact hold more generally when the anticanonical divisor of the complete intersection $X$ is the restriction of a nef divisor on the ambient variety.
 The only condition on the dimension of $X$ is that it must be at least 3.
-The main result is:

-\begin{theorem} Let $Y$ be a smooth toric variety and let $X \subset Y$ be a smooth complete intersection of ample hypersurfaces $H_1,\dots,H_k$, with $\dim X$ at least 3.
-Assume furthermore that $X$ has nef anticanonical divisor $-K_X$.
+The main result is: \begin{theorem} Let $Y$ be a smooth projective toric variety and let $X \subset Y$ be a smooth complete intersection of ample hypersurfaces $H_1,\dots,H_k$, with $\dim X$ at least 3.
+Assume furthermore that $-K_Y - \sum_{i=1}^k H_i$ is nef on $Y$, so in particular $-K_X$ is nef.
 Then the Integral Hodge Conjecture for curves holds for $X$.
-More precisely, $H_2(X,\Z)$ is generated by classes of rational curves. \end{theorem} In particular, the Integral Hodge Conjecture holds for anticanonical hypersurfaces in smooth toric Fano varieties, a widely studied construction of Calabi-Yau varieties.
-In the process of proving this theorem, we will also show: \begin{proposition} Let $Y$ be a smooth toric variety and let $X \subset Y$ be a smooth complete intersection of ample hypersurfaces $H_1,\dots,H_k$, with $\dim X$ at least 3.
-Assume furthermore that $X$ has nef anticanonical divisor $-K_X$.
+More precisely, $H_2(X,\Z)$ is generated by classes of rational curves. \end{theorem} In the process of proving this theorem, we will also show: \begin{proposition} Let $Y$ be a smooth projective toric variety and let $X \subset Y$ be a smooth complete intersection of ample hypersurfaces $H_1,\dots,H_k$, with $\dim X$ at least 3.
+Assume furthermore that $-K_Y - \sum_{i=1}^k H_i$ is nef on $Y$.
 Then the semigroup of effective curve classes on $Y$ is generated over $\Z$ by rational curves contained in the complete intersection $X$. \end{proposition}

 The main challenge in proving the Integral Hodge Conjecture for curves is finding algebraic representatives of generators of the group $H_2(X,\Z)$.
 In \cite{Cas03}, Casagrande proves that for the ambient toric variety $Y$, the group $H_2(Y,\Z)$ is generated by the classes of so-called contractible curves, which are algebraic.
 So we will prove that $H_2(X,\Z)$ also contains algebraic representatives of classes of contractible curves.
 The proof of \cref{thm:CompleteIntersectionIntroduction} is inspired by an argument given by Koll\'ar in an appendix to \cite{Bor91}, where he proves that for an anticanonical hypersurface $X$ in a Fano variety $Y$, the cones of effective curves $\NE(X)$ and $\NE(Y)$ coincide.